 Having now got access to the NIPP data, I could start to build a copy of the tool which BT have (but would not share) which gives radial distances from postcodes to the nearest NGS switch.
 The files required are

 The postcode data's split up into a bunch of files, one for each alpha prefix.
 Reading the whole lot takes a few seconds and, as that's good enough for this application, I've not done anything more intelligent than slurp it all in each time there's a query.
-Should anyone ever need this, it's here.
+Should anyone ever need this, e-mail me for access.

 Selected three candidate DCs, of which City Lifeline looks like a good bet - 4 NGS switches within 4 km, and BT certainly used to have a presence there.
 Also one in Reading and one in Birmingham - the latter's attractive as there's 3 NGSes within 2 km and it's a short drive from Leamington.